pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 How to Extract Images: PDF Documents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Like any other "object" in a PDF, embedded images are identified by a cross reference number (:data:`xref`, an integer).
-If you know this number, you have two ways to access the image's data.
-The following assumes you have opened a PDF under the name "doc":
+Like any other "object" in a PDF, images are identified by a cross reference number (:data:`xref`, an integer).
+If you know this number, you have two ways to access the image's data:

-1. Create a :ref:`Pixmap` of the image with instruction ``pix = fitz.Pixmap(doc, xref)``.
+1. **Create** a :ref:`Pixmap` of the image with instruction ``pix = fitz.Pixmap(doc, xref)``.
 This method is **very** fast (single digit micro-seconds).
 The pixmap's properties (width, height, ...) will reflect the ones of the image.
-As usual, you can save it as a PNG via method :meth:`Pixmap.writePNG` (or get the corresponding binary data :meth:`Pixmap.getPNGData`).
-There is no way to tell which image format the embedded original has.
+In this case there is no way to tell which image format the embedded original has.

-2. Extract the image with instruction ``img = doc.extractImage(xref)``.
+2. **Extract** the image with ``img = doc.extractImage(xref)``.
 This is a dictionary containing the binary image data as ``img["image"]``.
 A number of meta data are also provided -- mostly the same as you would find in the pixmap of the image.
 The major difference is string ``img["ext"]``, which specifies the image format: apart from "png", strings like "jpeg", "bmp", "tiff", etc. can also occur.
-Use this string as the file extension if you want to store the image.
+Use this string as the file extension if you want to store to disk.
 The execution speed of this method should be compared to the combined speed of the statements ``pix = fitz.Pixmap(doc, xref);pix.getPNGData()``.
 If the embedded image is in PNG format, the speed of :meth:`Document.extractImage` is about the same (and the binary image data are identical).
 Otherwise, this method is **thousands of times faster**, and the **image data is much smaller**.

-The question remains: **"How do I know those cross reference numbers 'xref' of images?"**.
+The question remains: **"How do I know those 'xref' numbers of images?"**.
 There are two answers to this:

-a. **"Inspect the page objects"** Loop through the document's page number list and execute :meth:`Document.getPageImageList` for each page number.
-The result is a list of list, and its items look like ``[xref, smask, ...]``, containing the :data:`xref` of an image shown on that page.
+a. **"Inspect the page objects:"** Loop through the items of :meth:`Page.getImageList`.
+It is a list of list, and its items look like ``[xref, smask, ...]``, containing the :data:`xref` of an image.
 This :data:`xref` can then be used with one of the above methods.
 Use this method for **valid (undamaged)** documents.
 Be wary however, that the same image may be referenced multiple times (by different pages), so you might want to provide a mechanism avoiding multiple extracts.
-b. **"No need to know"** Loop through the list of **all xrefs** of the document and perform a :meth:`Document.extractImage` for each one.
+b. **"No need to know:"** Loop through the list of **all xrefs** of the document and perform a :meth:`Document.extractImage` for each one.
 If the returned dictionary is empty, then continue -- this :data:`xref` is no image.
 Use this method if the PDF is **damaged (unusable pages)**.
-Note that a PDF often contains "pseudo-images" ("stencil masks") with the special purpose to specify the transparency of some other image.
+Note that a PDF often contains "pseudo-images" ("stencil masks") with the special purpose of defining the transparency of some other image.
 You may want to provide logic to exclude those from extraction.
 Also have a look at the next section.

 For both extraction approaches, there exist ready-to-use general purpose scripts:

-`extract-imga.py <https://github.com/JorjMcKie/PyMuPDF-Utilities/blob/master/extract-imga.py>`_ extracts images by page:
+`extract-imga.py <https://github.com/JorjMcKie/PyMuPDF-Utilities/blob/master/extract-imga.py>`_ extracts images page by page:

 .. image:: images/img-extract-imga.jpg
    :scale: 80

-and `extract-imgb.py <https://github.com/JorjMcKie/PyMuPDF-Utilities/blob/master/extract-imgb.py>`_ extracts images by cross reference number:
+and `extract-imgb.py <https://github.com/JorjMcKie/PyMuPDF-Utilities/blob/master/extract-imgb.py>`_ extracts images by xref table:

 .. image:: images/img-extract-imgb.jpg
    :scale: 80